-Japan's economy has continued to recover moderately as a trend, albeit with some fluctuations due to the consumption tax hike.
+Japan's economy has continued to recover moderately as a trend, although the subsequent decline in demand following the front-loaded increase prior to the consumption tax hike has been observed.

 Overseas economies -- mainly advanced economies -- are starting to recover, although a lackluster performance is still seen in part.
 Exports have recently leveled off more or less.
-The pick-up in business fixed investment has become increasingly evident as corporate profits have improved.
-Public investment has continued to increase.
-Private consumption and housing investment have remained resilient as a trend with improvement in the employment and income situation, albeit with some fluctuations due to the consumption tax hike.
+Business fixed investment has increased moderately as corporate profits have improved.
+Public investment has more or less leveled off at a high level.
+Private consumption and housing investment have remained resilient as a trend with improvement in the employment and income situation, although the subsequent decline in demand following the front-loaded increase has recently been observed.
 Reflecting these developments in demand both at home and abroad, industrial production has been on a moderate increasing trend.
-Business sentiment has continued to improve, although some cautiousness about the outlook has been observed.